PrinceSanguan/PrinceSanguan/README.md

   <img src="http://captcha.free.nf/images/readme.png" alt="Crypto Captcha">
 </div>

-  ## Job Portal Website
+  ## 4. Job Portal Website

   Welcome to our Job Portal, a secure platform designed to streamline the job application process.
 Our website facilitates seamless communication between employers and potential candidates, ensuring a smooth and efficient hiring experience.
-Click [here](https://work-from-home.free.nf) to see my project.
+Click [here](https://work-from-home.free.nf) to see my project. the credential is admin@gmail.com and the password is admin.

  <div align="center" style="padding-top: 20px; padding-bottom: 20px;">
   <img src="http://work-from-home.free.nf/img/readme.png" alt="Job Portal">
 </div>

-## Wedding Website
+## 5. Wedding Website

 Welcome to our wedding website!
 This platform has been created to share the joy of our upcoming wedding celebration with our friends and family.
 It not only serves as an informational hub for the details of the wedding but also includes a special invitation feature.
 Click [here](https://princecarolwedding.free.nf/) to see my project.